Culture And Traditions In Nepal

 Vaishya

-The Vaishya community’s uniqueness adds to the beauty of Nepal’s Culture and tradition.
+The Vaishya community's uniqueness adds to the beauty of Nepal's Culture and tradition.
 Currently, the community is spread across various regions of Nepal, especially Kathmandu and other urban areas.
-Vaishya shared the DJIA status with Brahmins and Kshatriyas because they aspired to be ‘twice born’ – they underwent the Upanayanam ceremony to achieve this.
-As the Vaishyas were not a high social class, the ideology conflicted and supported sects such as Buddhism and Jainism.
+Vaishya shared the DJIA status with Brahmins and Kshatriyas because they aspired to be 'twice born' – they underwent the Upanayanam ceremony to achieve this.
+As the Vaishyas were not a high social class, their ideology both conflicted with and supported sects such as Buddhism and Jainism.

 Religion